What is Coaching and who can benefit from it?

 This article is a sweeping overview of coaching and how it has changed the course of my career and life and along the way become my vocation.
 I contrast coaching with other forms of help and support and by the end, I hope to spark your curiosity about how partnering with a coach can transform how you operate in your career and life.

 My first encounter with a real-life “coach” was back in the early 2000s.
-I was in my 20’s and working at a furious pace, eager to make my mark as a Senior Product Manager at Microsoft.
-I used some of my precious vacation days to attend a Tony Robbins seminar.
-I was hoping that Tony would teach me the secret formula for high performance.
-I was ready to listen, learn, and apply whatever was taught.
+I was in my early 20s and working at a furious pace, eager to make my mark as a Senior Product Manager at Microsoft.
+I was hungry for anything that would help me be my best.
+I craved personal growth like a child craves chocolate cake.
+I couldn’t get enough of it!

-In a hall filled with two thousand people clamoring for self-actualization and higher levels of achievement, Tony roamed the room, teaching his best methods and strategies for living a great life.
+In a large hall in the foothills of Rocky Mountains, packed with two thousand people clamoring for self-actualization and higher levels of achievement (admittedly, many were also desperate for any form of help), Tony roamed the room, teaching his best methods and strategies for living a great life.